-In our labors, we cultivate Hope and the fortitude to continue laboring; and
+In our labors, we cultivate Hope and the fortitude to continue laboring; and what we should leave undone.
+We will follow the course it shows us when we waver amid uncertainty.
+(Foundations 1:2)

 We keep ourselves from entering into temptation or falling prey to evil desires.
 (Wisdom 6:4)